melonedo/corev-llvm-project/llvm/docs/RISCVUsage.rst

 ``XCVmac``
   LLVM implements `version 1.3.1 of the Core-V Multiply-Accumulate (MAC) custom instructions specification <https://github.com/openhwgroup/cv32e40p/blob/4f024fe4b15a68b76615b0630c07a6745c620da7/docs/source/instruction_set_extensions.rst>`_ by Core-V.  All instructions are prefixed with `cv.mac.` as described in the specification.
 These instructions are only available for riscv32 at this time.

+``XCVbi``
+  LLVM implements `version 1.3.1 of the Core-V immediate branching (MAC) custom instructions specification <https://github.com/openhwgroup/cv32e40p/blob/4f024fe4b15a68b76615b0630c07a6745c620da7/docs/source/instruction_set_extensions.rst>`_ by Core-V.  All instructions are prefixed with `cv.` as described in the specification.
+These instructions are only available for riscv32 at this time.